Born in 1977 (Strasbourg), he is based in Paris.

 After one year of hitch-hiking, 8000 pictures and a fabulous human adventure, he decided to jump into photojournalism.
 This "180-degree" life change was a new challenge as well as an awakening in his personal life and the part he wished to play on Earth.

 His recent work to denounce the Albino killings in Tanzania has been featured in magazines and exhibited around the world (Rencontres d’Arles, Visa pour l’Image, Pingyao Photo Festival in China…), and Michel Lafon Publishing released his book on Albinos in 2012.
 The new book "Zeru, Zeru" is available on blurb.com

-Since this year, he decided to focus on water tensions and completed a story on the Nile for the new Photoreporter Festival in St Brieuc (France) in 2012.
+He is currently focusing on transboundary water tensions and completed the first story on the Nile for the new Photoreporter Festival in St Brieuc (France) in 2012.
 It was published by GEO, Stern and Le Monde Diplomatique.
 The next river will be the Brahmaputra.

 He is ambassador for Green Cross France, Mikhaïl Gorbatchev’s NGO for environment.